 It’s a fun way to point out how these ‘normal’ behaviour online seems insane when you look at it from a “real life” perspective.
 It’s a lot of fun.
 We “like” what she did there.
 Thumbs up.
 Smiley face.

 Here’s the thing though.
 A few years on, and all those ‘cringe-y’ behaviours still happen all the time online.

 And if you think about it with a business hat on, the picture gets even worse.

 Look how intrusive it is in real life when a brand advert on social appears on your feed without any warning.
 And they ‘poke’ you into paying attention (and yes, we know nobody has ‘poked’ someone online since the noughties, but still …).

-Yet, that’s what many brands still do with their social media activity.
+Yet that’s what many brands still do on social.

 Advertising that says look at me, look at me, look at me.
 While you try to watch your aunt’s cat video on Facebook.
 Or check out that cool graphic designer you follow on Instagram.
 Or read the article from that guy who actually knows what he’s talking about on LinkedIn.
 (There’s no such guy, we’re just kidding).

 Social media is full of intrusive junk nobody wants or needs.
 But millions, billions gets spent putting it out there.
 So, for brands, what is social media’s impact, really?